Linear effects, exceptions, and resource safety: a Curry-Howard correspondence for destructors: Discussion and perspectives

+Lastly, \emph{affine session types}~\cite{Mostrous2018} do mix linearity and cancellation in a sense similar to ours.
+They guarantee a safety property (absence of deadlock) after an exception (cancellation) arises, by communicating cancellation across channels.

-Explicit error handling with an exception (or error) monad encounters similar obstacles as exceptions, which we can see arising from the lack of unrestricted monadic strength.
-Concretely, for each location where one would like to use a monadic binding (\ref{eq:monadic-bind}), one needs to implement by hand a repetitive description of whichever clean-up functions should be called in case of error propagation---which is sufficiently tedious to have given rise to specific programming patterns in C using \verb`goto` (see \cref{sec:res-prog}).
-These lessons about the limitations of linear types for practical purposes were soon forgotten, and recent linear type systems purporting to implement first-class resources in academic languages~\cite{Bernardy2018,Orchard2019} omit to explore or mention these obstacles.
+Our analysis from the introduction applies equally to explicit error handling with an error monad, as illustrated with the language $\LinLang$.
+Indeed, manual error handling encounters similar obstacles arising from the lack of unrestricted monadic strength for the error monad.
+Concretely, for each location where one would like to use a monadic binding (\ref{eq:monadic-bind}), one needs to implement by hand a repetitive description of whichever clean-up functions should be called in case of error propagation---a well-known and tedious problem in C, which gave rise to specific programming patterns involving \verb`goto`\ifbool{arxiv}{ (see \cref{sec:res-prog})}{}.

+By 2012, these limitations of linear types with respect to the handling of errors and exceptions, arising from practical considerations, might seem well-established in the literature.
+However, more recent works on linear type systems purporting to implement practical first-class resources in academic programming languages~\cite{Bernardy2018,Orchard2019} do not explore nor mention these obstacles.
+In the case of \cite{Bernardy2018}, a section describing limitations arising from Haskell exceptions indeed appears in an earlier version with a different title~\cite{Bernardy2017}, but is absent from the published peer-reviewed version.

-C++ destructors and its ``move'' operation, which we set out to model in this paper with \OLinLang and \OAffLang, realise a shift in viewpoint whereby clean-up functions are deduced from the types.
-To begin with, interpreting resource types in the slice category over some $TI$, \emph{i.e.}\ as types provided with some chosen effectful weakening map $A\rightarrow TI$, suffices to provide a notion of strength for the exception (or error) monad.
-Concretely this means that we can both program with an error monad, and give a meaning to exceptions.
-Surprisingly, our model presents facets of all three of affine, linear and ordered logics:
+With the resource CBPV, we set out to model some aspects of C++ resources with destructors and move operations.
+Compared to the works cited previously, C++ realised, much earlier~\cite{Stroustrup1993History}, a shift in viewpoint whereby clean-up functions are deduced from the types, whilst it also later pioneered ``move semantics''~\cite{Hinnant2002} for treating resources as first-class values.
+As we have seen, interpreting resource types in the slice category over some $TI$, i.e.\ as types provided with some chosen effectful weakening map $A\rightarrow TI$, suffices to provide a notion of strength for the exception (or error) monad.
+Concretely this means that we can both program with an error monad, and give a meaning to exceptions as a side-effect.
+One surprising aspect of the resource CBPV is that it combines facets of all three of affine, linear and ordered logics: